Does The Internet’s Trendiest Pan Deliver On Its Multipurpose Promise?

 How is the Always Pan packaged?

-Upon learning this, I prepared my apartment for an onslaught of boxes, plastic wrapping, and general clutter hysteria — but, was impressed by the seamless bio-degradable cardboard encasing (no plastic!).
+Knowing that I was about to receive a hefty do-it-all piece of cookware, I prepared my apartment for an onslaught of boxes, plastic wrapping, and general clutter hysteria — but, was impressed by the seamless bio-degradable cardboard encasing (no plastic!).
 The famous pan fits inside a single cardboard box along with a pamphlet on proper care instructions and an eco-friendly dehydrated sponge for washing.
-In the second box were the two bamboo Spruce Steamers, chopsticks, 15 paper linings, another dehydrated sponge, and care instruction pamphlet.
+In the second box were the two bamboo Spruce Steamers, chopsticks, 15 paper linings, another dehydrated sponge, and a care instruction pamphlet.

 What can you cook with the Always Pan?

-Everything from fried eggs to pasta, steamed veggies, and beyond — Our Place's co-founder, Shiza Shahid, shares that her favourite things to make in the magic pan are "simple everyday pleasure like fried eggs or pasta, and also nostalgic foods from my childhood like daal" while also adding that "fried eggs practically levitate off the pan!".
+Everything from fried eggs to pasta, steamed veggies, and beyond — Our Place's co-founder, Shiza Shahid, shares that her favorite things to make in this magical pan are "simple everyday pleasure like fried eggs or pasta, and also nostalgic foods from my childhood like daal" while also adding that "fried eggs practically levitate off the pan!".
 Check out the breakfast, lunch, and dinner I decided to whip up with it below.

 Advertisement